Changing job seekers into job creators

-This is what Terence Knott-Craig, founder of The Springboard Academy, believes.
-He also believes that young people are the future for growth and economic well-being in South Africa.
+Terence Knott-Craig, founder of The Springboard Academy, believes that Entrepreneurship, and self-employment, is a CAREER, and not just plan B. He also believes that young people are the future for growth and economic well-being in South Africa.

 “Helping young people discover their purpose and encouraging them into entrepreneurial thinking is the only lasting solution to the issues of poverty, inequality and unemployment,” he says.

 His experience in a small family owned business, and 30 years at a development, risk financier, positions him in a perfect position to engage individuals and small business owners with understanding and insight into their issues, guiding them to the solutions for their well-being.

 “It is all about starting and developing small business.

 “We need to create a healthy, vibrant and growing small business industry in this country.”

 Terence adds that when he left the company a few years ago, his main goal was to do more to help the small business owner.
 So, he started The Springboard Academy which aims to be an effective agent for economic growth through stimulating personal and entrepreneurial development among the youth.

 “The fact is that unemployment is rampant in South Africa.
 People just have no idea where to start, but every person has skills.
 They just need to discover and develop them,” he says.

 He is concerned that the current schooling system is not doing enough to develop entrepreneurs.

 “That is why my target group for personal and entrepreneurial development is learners in grades 10 to 12, and interested students in university or those who have just left school,” he adds.
 Developing their business skills and mentoring them to start and run a small business.